At its core, the X3 Complete Home Gym System (aka, the X3 Bar) is a resistance band set with a couple of extra included accessories.

-This plate is also designed to withstand over 500 lb of force, so it should be able to keep up with the extra strong resistance bands.
+This plate is also designed to withstand over 600 lb of force, so it should be able to keep up with the extra strong resistance bands.

 Each week consists of 2 different workouts, each performed 2x (one workout on Monday and Thursday, the other on Tuesday and Friday for a total of 4 workouts per week).

 This is probably a different way of exercising for most of you, but keep in mind you can make up your own workouts too.

 Personally, I find it hard to believe that moderate to experienced weight lifters are going to be happy with a single set of each exercise, whether it’s to failure or not.

 With some imagination, you can probably come with more exercises, but the ones used in the workouts consist primarily of stuff like: chest press, front squats, deadlifts, tricep extensions, bicep curls, shoulder press, and rows.

 The tips vary from week to week and are supposed to be progressive.
 Dr. Jaquish spends a lot of time talking about ways to cut out sugar.

 Actually, I’ll be honest and say I’ve never seen resistance bands that can offer more resistance than these.
-The bar is high-quality too- heavier duty than most of the competition.
+The bar is high-quality too- heavier duty than most of the competition, so there’s that.